-- 3.18.16.1 Certificates of the manufacturer shall be verified before the material is accepted by RS. - 3.18.16.2 The number of copies required shall be specified by the Register. - 3.18.16.3 The documents shall be a submitted in either electronic or paper format. - 3.18.16.4 Separate submission of documents for each grade of steel is permitted. - 3.18.16.5 The document (Register or manufacturer certificate) shall contain, in addition to the description, dimensions, etc., of the material, at least the following particulars as a minimum: - .1 purchaser's order number and if known the hull number, for which the material is intended; - .2 identification of the cast and product, including, where appropriate, the test specimen number; - .3 identification of the steelworks: - .4 identification of the grade of steel and the manufacturer's brand name; - .5 ladle analysis (for chemical elements specified in 3.2); - .6 if the steel is approved in accordance with 3.4.2, the weight percentage of each chemical element added or intentionally controlled for improving corrosion resistance; - .7 condition of supply when other than as rolled i.e. normalised, controlled rolled or thermomechanically rolled; - .8 results of mechanical tests.
+- 3.18.16.1 Register and Manufacturer's Certificate shall be thoroughly verified before the material application. - 3.18.16.2 The number of copies required shall be specified by the Register. - 3.18.16.3 The documents shall be a submitted in either electronic or paper format. - 3.18.16.4 Separate submission of documents for each grade of steel is permitted. - 3.18.16.5 The document (Register and Manufacturer's Certificate) shall contain, in addition to the description, dimensions, etc., of the material, at least the following particulars as a minimum: - .1 purchaser's order number and if known the hull number, for which the material is intended; - .2 identification of the cast and product, including, where appropriate, the test specimen number; - .3 identification of the steelworks; - .4 identification of the grade of steel and the manufacturer's brand name; - .5 ladle analysis (for chemical elements specified in 3.2); - .6 if the steel is approved in accordance with 3.4.2, the weight percentage of each chemical element added or intentionally controlled for improving corrosion resistance; - .7 condition of supply when other than as rolled i.e. normalised, controlled rolled or thermomechanically rolled; - .8 results of mechanical tests.